sniclasj/milestone-one-2.0/README.md

 # SJ Fitness

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

 SJ Fitness is a website for a personal trainer owned gym located in West Wales.
 The site is aimed at fitness enthusiasts of all levels.
 The website will be used to attract new members to the gym and to enable the gym to receive new member enquiries at the client's desired tier/price point.

 MAKE THIS FOR MY WEBSITE